About this Project

 - Only rake leaves into the street if the county offers a leaf vacuuming program in your area.

 - Don’t blow lawn clippings into the street.
-Direct them onto your property so they can be added to your compost bin, or bag them for pickup by the county.
+Direct them onto your property so they can be added to your compost bin or bag them for pickup by the county.

 - Limit use of sand and salt on your driveway and walkways.
-Sweep up residual sand once the snow and ice has melted and before the next rain storm so the sediment doesn’t end up in the stream.
+Sweep up residual sand once the snow and ice has melted and before the next rain storm, so the sediment doesn’t end up in the stream.

-- Limit fertilizer, pesticide and herbicide use
+- Limit fertilizer, pesticide, and herbicide application.

 - It is illegal to allow pollutants to flow into a storm drain.
 If you see someone dumping or not containing pollutants report it.